linuxcnc-ethercat/linuxcnc-ethercat/documentation/distributed-clocks.md

 that seems to confuse many people on the LinuxCNC forum.
 Distributed clocks (when enabled) allow devices to stay synchronized to each other with very small amounts of jitter (typically a few microseconds).
+The EtherCAT master needs to be told to synchronize LinuxCNC's servo thread to the distributed clock time.
 This allows LinuxCNC's motion planner to tell EtherCAT servo and stepper drives where to be *at a specific time* around 1 millisecond, and have them almost exactly match the plan provided by the software.